 In addition to the classroom training, PPI participants are encouraged to take advantage of additional training opportunities available to all Junior League of Los Angeles members:

-The following training opportunities are available only to JLLA members who have completed all five sessions and earned the Public Policy Institute Certificate:
+The following training opportunity is available only to JLLA members who have completed all five sessions and earned the Public Policy Institute Certificate: